2003 NASCAR Craftsman Truck Series: Ford 200

 The Ford 200 was held November 14 at Homestead-Miami Speedway.
 Bobby Hamilton won the pole.

 This race saw the possibility of any one of the series' four top drivers in the points standings coming away with the championship.
 Going into the race Brendan Gaughan, driving the #62 Orleans Casino Dodge Ram for Orleans Racing, was leading the standings.
 Ted Musgrave, driving the #1 Mopar Dodge Ram for Ultra Motorsports, was sitting second.
 Third place was Dennis Setzer, in the #46 Acxiom Chevrolet Silverado for Morgan-Dollar Motorsports, and fourth was held by Travis Kvapil, driving the #16 IWX Motor Freight Chevrolet Silverado that Mike Bliss had won the series championship driving one year earlier for Xpress Motorsports.

 Controversy was caused, however, by potential roadblocks caused by drivers' teammates.
 Setzer's team did not enter a second truck in the race.
 Kvapil's team was fielding the #11 IWX Silverado for Jack Sprague, who had joined the team after being fired by Haas CNC Racing in the Winston Cup Series.
 Gaughan's team was fielding the #61 Orleans Casino Ram driven by Scott Lynch, the team's developmental driver.

-Ultra Motorsports, meanwhile, fielded both of their full-time trucks driven by Musgrave and Andy Houston, who drove the #2 Team ASE Ram.
-Tyler Walker, a developmental driver racing part time for Ultra, fielded the #7 Dodge Motorsports Ram as he had in two prior races in the truck he shared with Tracy Hines.
-They then drew criticism for two additional entries they prepared specifically for this race.
-The first truck was prepared for Marty Houston, a former Truck Series regular and brother of Andy Houston who had been on the #1’s pit crew; he drove the #10 Ram carrying the same sponsorship as his brother in his first NASCAR race of any kind since 2001.
-The second truck was prepared for P.J.
-Jones, a former IndyCar series driver who had not made a start in the Truck Series in eight years and who was largely a road course ringer; he piloted the #27 Ram sponsored by team owner Jim Smith’s company Ultra Wheels.
+Ultra Motorsports, meanwhile, fielded a total of five trucks, two of which were cobbled together specifically for the event.
+In addition to Musgrave’s #1 Mopar Ram, Ultra fielded its other full time truck, the #2 Team ASE Ram driven by Andy Houston, and its usual part time #7 Dodge Motorsports Ram that was its driver development truck and was driven in this race by Tyler Walker.
+These trucks were joined by the #10 Team ASE Ram, which Smith tabbed Houston’s brother Marty to drive, and the #27 Ultra Wheels Ram that would be driven by former IndyCar driver P.J.
+Jones.

-Among the critics of the move was the points leader, who felt that by fielding five trucks that Smith was trying to give Musgrave an unfair advantage, especially considering that Marty Houston had not raced in over two years.
+Among the critics of the move was the points leader, who felt that by fielding five trucks that Smith was trying to give Musgrave an unfair advantage; Marty Houston, who had been working on his brother’s pit crew at the time, had not raced in over two years and Jones, who ran primarily as a road course ringer in NASCAR, had not raced in the Truck Series since its inaugural season in 1995.
 Gaughan's complaints proved to be valid, as with thirty-four laps to go in the race, his day came to an end.
 The #62 made contact with the #10, who was running a lap down, and in the process Bryan Reffner in the #80 Emerson Electronics Ford F-150 was collected in the wreck.
 None of the three trucks were able to continue and the accident cost Gaughan his chance at the championship.
 An angry Gaughan blasted Houston for causing the accident and Smith for his tactics in an interview following the accident.